Overview: Tag routing (Console)

 Once the interaction is tagged, it’s sent to the queue to be officially created or updated, which is the case when an interaction becomes tagged while it’s already being hosted in a queue.

-Step 2: Edify checks tag routing settings
+Step 2: System checks tag routing settings

 Upon the tagged interaction reaching or being updated while in the queue, the system determines if the interaction is hosted in a queue that has the tag routing setting enabled or not.